Camshafts & Followers

 Causes: Contaminated lubricating oil, tappet clearances too tight, excessive valve spring pressure.

-Remedy: Thoroughly flush the lubrication system, install new camshaft and followers.
+Remedy: Thoroughly flush the lubrication system, and install new camshaft and followers.
 Adjust tappets to the correct clearances, prime with extreme pressure lubricant and replace oil and filter

 Broken / snapped Camshafts